bibekanandadatta/bibekanandadatta.github.io/_posts/2021-02-13-link-intel-and-vs-abaqus-2020.md

 3. You will need to save the batch files related to these software using administrator access.
 So launch Notepad from Windows program menu as administrator or use Notepad++.
 I used Notepad++ as it directly allows me **save as administrator**.

-### ABAQUS Installation
+### ABAQUS

 ABAQUS user-defined features are only available through its academic (research) or commercial license which you should obtain from your university or workplace.
 ABAQUS Installation process is trivial depending on how you obtain the executables.
 While you going through the installation process, make sure to install ABAQUS with CAA API components.
 ABAQUS should be installed in `C:\SIMULIA` directory.
+The should install Abaqus/CAE and Abaqus/Viewer in the process.

 ### Microsoft Visual Studio